• Home

 Step 3: Layer 1 — hot fudge, caramel, Cool Whip, toppings

-Spread half the hot fudge over the ice cream sandwich layer.
-Use a spoon or offset spatula and work quickly — you’re not trying to be perfect, just get even coverage.
+Spread half of the hot fudge on the ice cream sandwich layer.
+Use a spoon or an offset spatula and work quickly — you’re not trying to be perfect, just trying to get some coverage.
+Then drizzle half of the caramel on the hot fudge.
+After that, use some of the Cool Whip and spread it out — go slow here so you don’t get the sauces underneath.
+Sprinkle the rest of the toffee bits and mini chocolate chips on top.

 making ice cream cake